 You may have the grounds to file a product liability claim if your injury is the result of a product that contains a manufacturing defect.
 This means that the product is dangerous because of the way it was assembled or built.
 A manufacturing defect can affect an entire product line or just one single item.

 Example: Cars are assembled using a different type and length of screw than is called for in the vehicle’s design.
 The vehicle begins to fall apart while being driven because the screws used during the manufacturing process were not the correct type.
 This is a defect that arises from the assembly process.

 You may have the right to file a product liability lawsuit if your injury is the result of a marketing defect.
 In other words, you suffered an injury while using a product as intended or in a reasonably foreseeable way, but still got hurt because you weren’t provided with adequate warnings of risk.
 When a company knows or should know about potential hazards or dangers associated with using a product, it must disclose those to consumers.

 Example: During early testing phases, a pharmaceutical company learns that its money-making drug can potentially cause kidney damage.
 However, the company fails to disclose this to patients and doctors.
 In effect, this robs the patient of the right to make informed decisions about their health.
 If the patient knew that kidney damage was a potential side effect or risk, they might decide not to take this particular medication.
 When they find themselves in renal failure, they may have a legitimate claim against the pharmaceutical company.

-We Represent Clients in All Product Liability Matters in Gainesville
+We Represent Clients in All Product Liability Matters near Gainesville